mannansiddiqui/Self-managed-Kubernetes-cluster-on-the-AWS-cloud/README.md

-# Setup self managed Kubernetes cluster on AWS cloud
+# Self-managed Kubernetes cluster on the AWS cloud

 #### Description:

-- Launch 3 EC2 servers
+- Launch three EC2 instances.
-- Configure first as a master node and the other two as a slave nodes
+- Configure the first instance as a master node and the other two instances as slave nodes.
-- Deploy one WordPress website using deployment kind
+- Deploy a WordPress website using the deployment kind.
-- Connect RDS as a DB with WordPress Site
+- Connect an RDS instance as the database for the WordPress site.
-- Migrate the data of K8S DB in RDS
+- Migrate the data to the new database.

-#### Step-1: Launch 3 EC2 servers
+#### Step-1: Launch three EC2 instances.

 Firstly, log in to the AWS management console.